Hard Rock Hotel and Casino (Las Vegas): Brookfield ownership

 The casino's Center Bar closed in June 2015, for remodeling.
 The circular-shaped bar was built in the center of the casino and was opened in 1995, with the rest of the resort.
 The Center Bar had been popular among celebrities and local residents, but it was also largely unchanged since its opening, prompting the renovation project.
 The expanded Center Bar opened several months later, and it subsequently began hosting DJs.

 Although the Joint was built as a music venue, it was also frequently being used as convention space, with groups often competing for the venue.
 At the suggestion of convention clients, the Hard Rock began construction on additional convention space in October 2015.
 The expansion was built on a Hard Rock parking lot located along Paradise Road.
 The addition was topped off in May 2016, and it was finished by 2017, adding 19000 sqft.
 A renovation was also completed on 575 rooms in the Casino Tower, and the resort added a large hair salon as well.

-The Hard Rock Cafe closed on December 31, 2016, as Hard Rock International wanted to focus efforts on its newer location at the nearby Showcase Mall.
+The Hard Rock Cafe closed permanently on December 31, 2016, as Hard Rock International wanted to focus efforts on its newer location at the nearby Showcase Mall.
 The café sat vacant for several years, and its Gibson Les Paul guitar sign was disassembled in October 2017.
 YESCO had built the sign and rented it to Hard Rock International while the restaurant was in operation.
 The sign was refurbished and put on display at the city's Neon Museum in 2019.

 In early 2018, construction was underway on a 700-seat venue to host The Voice: Neon Dreams, a live stage show scheduled to open later that year.
 Base Entertainment was constructing the facility on land adjacent to the café.